 All of the members of the En Garde team take part in the winemaking process.
 We take pride in collaborating and value each person’s perspectives and fortes.
 Our grapes are sorted and destemmed but never crushed.
 Additions of whole clusters are not uncommon- especially for our Pinot Noirs.
 Gorgeous bins of grapes- which look like plump blueberries- "chill" for a few days before we begin the fermentation process.
 This process, called “cold soaking” allows the wine to take on important, water soluble flavors.

 I allow native yeasts to kick off the fermentation process in small tanks.
-This usually occurs about five days after harvest and cold soaking.
+This usually occurs about four-five days after harvest and cold soaking.
 I then introduce naturally occurring yeast strains- selected from around the world- to create complexity and to ensure controlled fermentation.
 Our team (including our son Adam!) takes turns punching down the cap by hand.
 This gentle process avoids bruising the grapes and preserves the delicate, fruity flavors.

 When fermentation is complete the pomace is loaded into the press.
 The juice is pumped directly into barrels as it leaves the press.
 This process allows us to separate the free-run from the lightly-pressed juices.